Crows fascinate me. In Indian mythology crows have a special place (read more below). This crow family will be a unique, eye catching wall decoration.

 The crow family consists of 3 crows is 3 sizes -

 These crows are meant to be displayed together as a family of three.
-Hence, the sizes are made accordingly to make a pleasing display on the wall.
+The sizes are fairly similar.
+A group of three makes a spectacular display on the wall as opposed to a single crow.
 They can be purchased individually or as a family.

 Crows have a special place in Indian mythology.
 The story of Ramayana, an eic in India, was first narrated by a crow, Kak Bhushundi.
 People associate the presence of crows with the presence of ancestors.
 Hence, feeding crows is considered good.